How do I chose the right camera system for my application?

 A camera system may be composed of a sensor, electronics, housing, lens, data acquisition system, display and software.
 Use your system requirements to determine the following:

-- Wavelength region
+- Wavelength region of interest

 - Number of pixels required in horizontal and vertical dimensions